 Creating a full real-world advertising campaign for a local business is the core of this final capstone class.
 Students will discover needs, conceptualize, creating and deploying a multi-media advertising campaign using both digital/social media channels, as well as traditional mass media channels.
 Emphasis on individual work as well as a written group campaign proposal (presented to client) will be part of this final project.
-Some outside of class time will be needed.
-Students will also be Hootsuite certified as part of the class.
+Outside class time will be needed.